jfloouf/Sankey-diagram-for-job-search/README.md

 * Make .csv-file input an option

 ## Status
-Project is: _in progress_
+Project is: very much _in progress_

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+By my friend Simon.